BabylonJS/Documentation/content/How_To/mesh/Custom.md

+---
+title: Create Custom Meshes From Scratch
+image:
+description: Learn how to create custom meshes in Babylon.js.
+keywords: welcome, babylon.js, diving deeper, meshes, custom meshes
+further-reading:
+    - title: How To Update Vertices
+      url: /How_To/Updating_Vertices.html
+    - title: Normals in BJS
+      url: /resources/Normals.html
+video-overview:
+video-content:
+---

-# How to Create a Mesh from Scratch
+## How to Create a Mesh from Scratch

 Each and every shape in BabylonJS is built from a mesh of triangles or facets as shown below: